Michelle Kwan: Early life and education

 In the fall of 2006, she transferred to the University of Denver (DU).
 Kwan mentioned that her attendance at DU marked a significant "turning point" in her life.
 She made the shift from having tutors since 7th grade and being a full-time skater to becoming a full-time student.
 During her initial weeks at DU, she had to use crutches due to hip surgery.
+(Note: Kwan initially injured her right hip in 2002; she re-injured the hip during the 2004-2005 season of Champions on Ice, for which she had arthroscopic hip surgery to repair a torn cartilage in August 2006.)
+(Note: On July 4, 2026, Kwan announced that she had undergone a right hip replacement.)

 Shortly after her arrival at DU, Kwan engaged in an international studies internship.
 Condoleezza Rice, the former Secretary of State, appointed Kwan as the inaugural American Public Diplomacy Envoy.
 Her role was to foster a better understanding of America by sharing her personal story through cross-cultural dialogues with international students.

 Kwan mentioned the challenges of balancing travel and school, recounting instances when she had to take exams on campus shortly after returning from a 15-hour flight.
 She applied the knowledge gained in her classroom to her international endeavors.

 In June 2009, she graduated from Denver's Josef Korbel School of International Studies with a bachelor's degree in international studies and a minor in political science.
 In 2009, she began graduate studies in international relations at the Fletcher School of Law and Diplomacy at Tufts University and graduated in 2011.
 On May 8, 2010, she was awarded an honorary Doctor of Humane Letters from Southern Vermont College.